 In the folktale, two lovers are torn apart and then reunited, only to be separated yet again.
 The evening of July 7th is the only day of the year that the lovers can be together.
 On this day it is traditional to create a tanzaku (also called wish paper), which is a wish written on colorful paper that is tied to a bamboo tree.
 At midnight or on the next day in the morning, the tanzaku is then burned.

 One local example of tanzaku in action is the “wish tree” outside of the Salvador Dali Museum in St. Petersburg, Florida.
 Patrons write their wishes on their wrist bands and tie them to long, green strips hanging off of the tree.
 I have wished on it once before and it absolutely came true!
 It’s not surprising that it did, considering the power of all that hope in one place.
 My partner recently tied a wish to it on my behalf, though I’m not sure if wishes-by-proxy come true.
 Just like with magick, I don’t believe in doing “wishes” for other people, as they are a type of spell work.

 Below is my list of supplies and instructions so you can have a magickal Tanabata.
-I hope you enjoy!
+I hope you enjoy it.
 If you have any suggestions I would love to hear from you in the comments.
-Also please share how you celebrated Tanabata this year.

 Tanabata Wish Spell